Throat irritation in new e-cigarette users

 These materials, as can be seen from their -ol suffix, are alcohols and not oils.
 No matter how 'oily' they look - viscous, thick, gloopy (especially undiluted glycerine) - they are not oils and do not act either chemically or on the human organism as oils.

-For example a correctly-made VG liquid can certainly be used in a carto tank system.
-The precise viscosity of the final mix determines the precise size of the feed hole into the carto, just as it does for a PG-only or PG/VG mix.
-Different 'PG' liquids (i.e. PG/VG mixes, commonly around 80/20) may need the hole smaller or larger to avoid flooding or dry hits; this is normal (it's why no-button pulls are sometimes needed: sucking on the driptip without operating the on/off switch, in order to pull more liquid through a system with a feed hole too small for the refill viscosity).
+For example a correctly-made VG liquid can certainly be used in a carto tank system, which is the most demanding of correct viscosity due to the small feed holes in the carto wall within the tank system.
+The precise viscosity of the final mix determines the exact size of the feed hole into the carto, just as it does for a PG-only or PG/VG mix.
+Different 'PG' liquids (i.e. PG/VG mixes, commonly around 80/20) may need the hole smaller or larger to avoid flooding or dry hits; this is normal.
+It's why no-button pulls are sometimes needed: sucking on the driptip without operating the on/off switch, in order to pull more liquid through a system with a feed hole too small for the refill viscosity.
 If no-button pulls are frequently needed, the liquid viscosity is too high and it needs diluting, or the feed hole needs to be enlarged.

 PG = propylene glycol, the most common ecig refill excipient (diluent or base material).
 PG is completely non-toxic and has multiple medical licenses for injection, inhalation and ingestion.
 It is regarded as an inert excipient although it is treated by the organism as a carbohydrate.